Find information on many health topics, listed A to Z.

-According to the Centers for Disease Control and Prevention, frequent hand washing is the No. 1 way to prevent the spread of infections.
+According to the Centers for Disease Control and Prevention, frequent hand-washing is the No. 1 way to prevent the spread of infection.
 But what kind of soap is appropriate?
-And what about using hand sanitizers?
+And what about using hand sanitizer?

 Lyme disease is not the only tick-borne disease that is a major concern in the Upper Midwest.
 Learn more about different ticks and the types of diseases they can carry.

 There is no doubt that antibiotics have changed modern medicine for the better.
 But where do we draw the line between safe and unsafe use of antibiotics?

 Whether you’re traveling to China on a business trip or heading out on a safari in Botswana, preparing for your journey entails more than just packing and renewing your passport.
 Every year, millions of people travel to other countries, and with travel comes the possibility of exposure to different diseases and conditions.

 For many students, participation in athletics is an important part of their formative years.
 Kids acquire knowledge about teamwork, sportsmanship and much more.
 However, there are some things we don’t want kids to acquire — such as skin infections.

 Learn more about common types of infections and prevention.